43 Hassop Walk | Bromley | SE9 4JT | info@yasapo.co.uk

 4. Change fuse on an extension lead, any other portable appliances, or a fused spur.

-Before Your Rewiring Work Starts
+Before Your House Rewiring Work Starts

-Rewiring a property is complex and expensive especially rewiring a house built before 1980 which uses old panels and old cables.
+House rewiring a property is complex and expensive especially rewiring a house built before 1980 which uses old panels and old cables.
 In this case, everything needs to be changed and updated to meet modern standards.
 Planning is very important.
 So, here are things you should know and do before your rewiring work starts:

 1. Explain your reasons for the rewiring to your electrician; this will help your electrician know the thing you need to provide before the work starts.